secretnodes/secretnodes.org/docs/tutorials/purple-haze-upgrade.md

-# HOWTO Rebranding
+# The Purple Haze Upgrade Proposal

+This proposal must specify perfectly:
+- Block number to fork from (can roughly be calculated)
+- Exactly what binaries are going to be used... how to compile or acquire them
+- What commands each validator must execute, in which order, and how to verify that each command was successfully executed
+- How to backup important files (like private keys) and how to revert to the old chain in case of a hard fork failure
+- Where and when can all validators coordinate the hard fork (preferably a single location to prevent fragmented coordination)

+### 0. How to Rebranding

-The [rebranding proposal](https://explorer.cashmaney.com/proposals/7) passed on-chain, and this mandates a hard fork.
+The [rebranding proposal](https://explorer.cashmaney.com/proposals/7) passed on-chain, and required changes are inlcluded on this hard fork.

 The network needs to decide on a block number to fork from.
 Since most nodes use `--pruning syncable` configuration, the node prunes most of the blocks, so state should be exported from a height that is a multiple of 100 (e.g. 100, 500, 131400, ...).